graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 For a given set of subschemas, it may be impossible to generate a valid composite schema that contains all GraphQL elements of all of the individual subschemas.
 This set of subchemas is then considered to be "not composable."
 Inversely, if a composite schema can be generated for a given set of subschemas, this set of subschemas is considered "composable."

-## Merging
+## Merging and Mergability

 The following terms will be avoided by this RFC until consensus is achieved on a specific meaning that enhances the lexicon: "schema merging," "schema stitching," "schema federation," "type federation."

 However, the term "merging" will be used as follows: When a set of subschemas with overlapping elements is composable, all overlapping GraphQL elements will be considered to have been "merged" succesfully.
 If a set of subschemas contains even a single set of overlapping GraphQL elemeents that cannot be "merged," then the subschemas are not composable.
+If all GraphQL entities within the subschemas are "mergable," then the subschemas are composable.

 The terms "type merging," "field merging," "argument merging," etc., are therefore all well defined.
 The terms "schema merging" or "subschema merging" are not well defined by this definition, as schemas/subschemas do not "overlap" and therefore cannot be merged.